If you are married or have kids, life insurance is a must-have.

 How much does family life insurance cost?

-How much you will pay for family life insurance depends on several factors, including:
+How much you will pay for a family life insurance plan depends on several factors, including:

 - Insured’s age and health: Life insurance companies reserve their best rates for young and healthy applicants.
 If you are older than 40 or have one or more underlying health conditions, expect to pay more than your younger or healthier counterparts.